 Tactical tricks

-This course is for rock climbers with a lead climbing level of grade 5 UIAA or higher on trad climbing routes on rock.
+This course is for climbers with a lead climbing level of grade 5 UIAA or higher on trad climbing routes on rock.

 Necessary know-how: